So, we did it! Let’s welcome our latest, long awaited release, the 0.51 one! Get it while it’s hot!

 So, it will be hard to list all the fixes, but let’s try to do it.
 First not only assets but also code got some cleaning and leftovers were dropped.

 Bots can now unstuck themselves and bot filling is now implemented (the bot fill command): this is the common way bots are usually managed on online games where a pool of bots are spawned on empty servers then are removed automatically one after the other as real players join the game.
 Those two features were long-awaited ones.

 On the bot side again the game code now removes bots on game end even on map restart, and a division by zero occurring when bot aiming skill was 10 is now fixed.

 Model animation, user interface, sound playing

 Some buggy animation interpolation causing them to not be smooth were fixed, skeletal animation was refactored, spiker and overmind attacks are not disrupted anymore by pain animations.
 Players don’t lean twice in the direction of travel anymore.
 As said previously the model dimension parsing was fixed and model scaled accordingly.

 About the user interface thing the listmap filtering and output was fixed (it’s a console thing), more stuff are restarted on map restart to clear scoreboard from screen on this kind of event for example, and long strings do not displace elements in tables anymore : previously some long nicknames were able to mess with scoreboard, same with server names in server list: this is now fixed.

 Sound paths are now extension independent.
 This allows us to ship new sounds using a newer format without having to care about the old format still being there in dependency packages.
-Before that if an obsolete sound effect was named sound.wav and the replacement was using a newer format and was named sound.opus the old one would have been loaded in any way.
+Before that if a legacy sound effect was named sound.wav but the replacement was using a newer format and named sound.opus the old one would have been loaded in any way.
 Now the newer file takes precedence whatever the format.